We recently got a 1-star review for our Multi-Strain Probiotic on Amazon where the reviewer said the product did nothing for them.

 This applies to probiotics as well as prebiotics.

 Fix your leaky gut first with the help of an Integrative Medicine doctor.
-Taking probiotic supplements alone will not cure leaky gut.
+Taking probiotic supplements alone or as a first line of defense will not cure leaky gut.

 This applies mostly to prebiotic fiber.

 If your gut is in reasonable health, then we suggest you start small with a quarter or half scoop a day.